gabrieletiboni/sb3-gym-interface/readme.md

 This repo is not meant to be used as a Python package.
 Simply clone the repo and use it a starting point for your RL project.
 ```
 # install desired PyTorch version
-# install random-envs if you wish to use it with this codebase (https://github.com/gabrieletiboni/random-envs)
+# (optional) install random-envs if you wish to use Domain Randomization-compatible gym environments with this codebase (https://github.com/gabrieletiboni/random-envs)

 pip install -r requirements.txt
 ```